henrydatei/wikifolio-api/README.md

 - Buy and Sell orders (limit order and quote order)

 ## TODOs
-- 2FA (implemented, but needs testing)
-- Somebody with an approved wikifolio account should test and report if and how 2FA works (as reported in the issues, real investing/trading requires 2FA)
+- 2FA (implemented, but needs testing).
+Somebody with an approved wikifolio account should test and report if and how 2FA works (as reported in the issues, real investing/trading requires 2FA)
-- provide some Jupyter notebooks to demonstrate proper use of the "key features"
+- provide some Jupyter notebooks to demonstrate proper use of the key features (or any other form of documentation)
-- in the next days some other code contributions will be committed

-## Votes / Abstimmungen
-- which communication language is preferred?
-- DE : quantomas
-- ENG : ??